CodeMartyLikeYou/FFL2-Monster-Evolution-Path-Calculator/README.md

 There are two ways to use this program.

 This program should work on Windows, Mac, and Linux, although it has only been tested on Windows.
-First install [https://www.python.org/](python 2.7) and [https://networkx.github.io/](NetworkX).
+First install [python 2.7](https://www.python.org/) and [NetworkX](https://networkx.github.io/).
 Then download this repository to any location on your computer and double-click FFL2MonsterEvo.py.

 Alternatively if you are on Windows, just download and run FFL2MonsterEvo.exe.